 We’ll look at a potential roadmap you can work with and utilise – to help bring clarity and understanding.
 We’ll look at what’s stopping us or the potential challenges ahead and how we can start to take steps for readiness.
 Finally, we’ll look at the practical side of making project data analytics in your organisation a reality.

 Hear the story of how the Ella’s Kitchen PMO went from non-existence to PMO of the Year in just two years.

-This session shows how any organisation can create their own unique PMO, regardless of PM maturity level.
-In fact, much of what this PMO have done is deliberately immature and that’s been fundamental to its success.
+This session shows how any organisation can create its own unique PMO, regardless of PM maturity level.
+In fact, much of what this PMO has done is deliberately immature and that’s been fundamental to its success.
 Learn how their ‘pea-themed’ strategy caught the imagination of their colleagues and helped them build trusting, collaborative relationships with their project teams, and find out how you can take some of these tricks home to your own PMO.

 With unique branding and bags of personality, this is a PMO with a difference – a colourful story which will capture the imagination of any PMO practitioner